Frequently Asked Questions

 - Does Aquinas have sports teams?

 Yes.
-We have competitive teams for boys and girls in basketball, cross-country, field hockey, golf, lacrosse, track & field, and soccer.
+We have competitive teams for boys and girls in basketball, cross-country, field hockey, golf, lacrosse, track & field, soccer, and volleyball.
 Students compete in the Pittsburgh Diocesan League, and the Western Pennsylvania Interschool Athletic League (WPIAL), among others.

 Aquinas students participate in other WPIAL sports such as swimming as independent athletes.
 High school students have additional opportunities for football, girls’ soccer, and high school cross country in a co-op with another school.
 Students can also participate on a fencing team.